 3) How come AnalogMagik does not automatically give out good numbers?

-Make no mistake about it, AnalogMagik is only a tool which spits out what it reads.
+AnalogMagik is only a tool that spits out what it reads.
 It does not do any calibrations for you.
-What separate a set of good numbers vs a set of bad numbers is your ability to perform detailed fine adjustments to your setup.
+What separates a set of good numbers from a set of bad numbers is your ability to perform detailed fine adjustments to your setup.
 This is also limited by your equipment.

 Or if your turntable does not have a speed adjustment, this is a problem the manufacturer must solve for you, not Analogmagik.